liquidCS/Taiwan-Buildings-Footprint/README.md

                         Generate image of building with different colors representing how many address a building has.
   --saveCSV             Store analysis result to out/data/analysis_building&addr.csv
 ```
-> [!IMPORTANT]
-> Options like --addressAnalysis with --radius and --detailAddressAnalysis can take up 15 minutes to run.

 ## Tiles Generation